My Karst and My City and Other Essays

 Author InformationScipio Slataper (1888–1915) was an Italian writer, most famous for his lyrical essay My Karst.
 He is considered, alongside Italo Svevo, as the initiator of the prolific tradition of Italian literature in Trieste.

-Elena Coda is associate head of the School of Languages and Cultures and associate professor of Italian at Purdue University.
+Elena Coda is an associate professor in the School of Languages and Cultures at Purdue University.

 Table of contents